Securing a Healthy Future for Rural America

 A woman should have the freedom to make medical decisions on her own or with the counsel of her doctor, family, and faith leaders — those whom she chooses and she trusts.
 The government’s role should be to make sure all women have access to comprehensive affordable care, and that includes preventive care, contraceptive services, prenatal and postpartum care, and safe and legal abortion.

 Pete knows that our families, communities, and nation are stronger when we allow all individuals to be true to who they are.
-A person’s sexual orientation or gender identity should not limit them from pursuing their dreams and realizing their full potential — to work, live, and go to school where they want; to love whom they choose, and to live safe, healthy lives.
+A person’s sexual orientation or gender identity should not limit them from pursuing their dreams and realizing their full potential–to work, live, and go to school where they want; to love whom they choose, and to live safe, healthy lives.

+The idea that security and patriotism belong to one political party needs to end.
 Security is not achieved by putting up a wall: security means paying attention to the real threats of the 21st century.

-Climate security is a life and death issue for our generation.
+Climate security is a life-and-death issue for our generation.
 Pete knows it is long overdue to take bold, decisive action to eliminate greenhouse gas pollution once and for all while creating new, high-paying jobs.
-We will rise to the challenge and do it in the American way — by building and innovating.
+We will rise to the challenge and do it in the American way–by building and innovating.
 We will work with communities to ensure the transition to clean energy is inclusive and fair for all.
-We will fight for the right to be healthy — to have clean air to breathe and clean water to drink.
+We will fight for the right to be healthy–to have clean air to breathe and clean water to drink.
 And we will prepare our military and disaster response agencies for the security threats of climate change.

 We need to fundamentally rethink our foreign policy to help America lead and shape a better world for our future.
-The next president will have to restore American credibility on the world stage, and establish a new and higher standard for the deployment of U.S. military force.
+The next president will have to restore American credibility on the world stage and establish a new and higher standard for the deployment of U.S. military force.
 It’s time to put an end to endless war and focus on how best to use America’s strengths to address future threats, including climate security as a key basis for diplomacy.
 Pete is committed to reinventing institutions of international engagement to address 21st century challenges and opportunities and to reversing the rise of authoritarianism abroad while revitalizing democratic capitalism and our democracy at home.

 We must reclaim our nation’s standing as a human rights leader by implementing common sense immigration reform that will secure our values.
 The greatest nation in the world should have nothing to fear from children fleeing violence.
 More importantly, children fleeing violence should have nothing to fear from the greatest nation in the world.
 We must remember that immigrants are an essential part of our American story.
 Immigration creates strong families and communities who contribute to our economic growth and participate in our vibrant democracy.

-Comprehensive immigration reform must include a pathway to citizenship for immigrants living, working, paying taxes, and contributing to our American story, including DREAMers; resources to end the backlogs in our lawful immigration and asylum processes; and reasonable security measures at the border.
+Common sense immigration reform must include a pathway to citizenship for immigrants living, working, paying taxes, and contributing to our American story, including DREAMers; resources to end the backlogs in our lawful immigration and asylum processes; and reasonable security measures at the border.
 Most Americans support such a package, and it is long past time for Washington to deliver.

 Pete belongs to the generation that came of age with school shootings, accustomed to seeing the harm inflicted on our communities as 100 people die from gun violence every day.
 Pete knows that current gun laws are failing: they are not sufficiently protecting Americans and their communities.
 He sees the negative impact of our gun laws as a Mayor in South Bend, where daily crime is down but shootings, and the fear of being shot, continue to destroy families and endanger neighborhoods.